* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Pita bread

-Why we love this recipe: it explains two different methods of making the pita bread.
+Why we love this recipe: most of the ingredients needed are pantry staples.

 Featured recipe